 What is microlearning?
 It’s the future of corporate training, eLearning, performance support, knowledge retention and workflow learning — all rolled into one.
 It’s ‘micro’ in size but not in stature.
 Above all, it creates a positive impact on your workforce with its flexibility, and it will bring measurable results that show the effectiveness of your eLearning.

 The emergence of micro training changes learning from an event that has to be scheduled and “gone to” — something that takes employees away from work — into an integral part of work.
-With microlearning, learning moves into the workflow.
+With microlearning, learning and performance support moves into the workflow.

 Micro training transforms learning into something that happens anywhere and at any time: